aashihegu1-stack/student/navigation/about.md

 ## As a conversation Starter

-Here are some places I have lived.
+Here is the only place I have lived at !

 <style>
     /* Style looks pretty compact,